kubevela/kubevela/docs/en/developers/learn-appfile.md

 ### Alternative: Local testing without pushing image remotely

-If you have local [kind](../../install.md#kind) cluster running, you may try the local push option without pushing image remotely.
+If you have local [kind](../install.md) cluster running, you may try the local push option.
+No remote container registry is needed in this case.

 Add local option to `build`: